 OC8A.5.4.5 The Requesting Safety Co-ordinator shall then issue the number of the RISSP, taken from the RISSP-R, to the Implementing Safety Co-ordinator who will ensure that the number, including the prefix and suffix, is accurately recorded in the designated space on the RISSP-I form.

 OC8A.5.4.6 The Requesting Safety Co-ordinator and the Implementing Safety Co-ordinator shall complete and sign Part 1.3 of the RISSP-R and RISSP-I respectively and then enter the time and date.
-When signed no alteration to the RISSP is permitted; the RISSP may only be cancelled.
+When signed, no alteration to the RISSP is permitted; the RISSP may only be cancelled.

 OC8A.5.4.7 The Requesting Safety Co-ordinator is then free to authorise work (including a test that does not affect the Implementing Safety Co-ordinator's System) in accordance with the requirements of the relevant internal safety procedures which apply to the Requesting Safety Co-ordinator’s System.
 This is likely to involve the issue of safety documents or other relevant internal authorisations.
 Where testing is to be carried out which affects the Implementing Safety Co-ordinator's System, the procedure set out below in OC8A.6 shall be implemented.